Antonio Brown Calls Reported Trade to Bills 'Fake News' on Instagram

 Should Brown become a Bill, he will bolster a depleted wide receiving corps that lacks a true No. 1 option and will be catching passes from a developing second-year quarterback in Josh Allen.

-Bills wide receiver Isaiah McKenzie added to his Instagram story "False alarm guys!!!" which Bradley Gelber of USA Today speculated has to do with Brown.
+Bills wide receiver Isaiah McKenzie added to his Instagram story "False alarm guys!!!"
+Bradley Gelber of USA Today speculated it has to do with Brown:

 Bradley Gelber @BradleyGelber